-- 9. - 1) A register must be kept of all the dogs on the premises which must include - a) the dates of each dog's arrival and departure; - b) each dog's name, age, sex, neuter status, microchip number and a description of it or its breed; - c) the number of any dogs from the same household; - d) a record of which dogs (if any) are from the same household; - e) the name, postal address, telephone number (if any) and email address (if any) of the owner of each dog and emergency contact details; - f) in relation to each dog, the name, postal address, telephone number and email address of a local contact in an emergency;

-- g) the name and contact details of the dog's normal veterinarian and details of any insurance relating to the dog; - h) details of each dog's relevant medical and behavioural history, including details of any treatment administered against parasites and restrictions on exercise; - i) details of the dog's diet and related requirements; - j) any required consent forms; - k) a record of the date or dates of each dog's most recent vaccination, worming and flea treatments; - I) details of any medical treatment each dog is receiving. - 2) When outside the premises, each dog must wear an identity tag which includes the licence holder's name and contact details.
+- 1) A register must be kept of all the dogs on the premises which must include - a) the date of the dog's attendance; - b) the dog's name, age, sex, neuter status, microchip number and a description of it or its breed; - c) the name, postal address, telephone number (if any) and email address (if any) of the owner and emergency contact details; - d) the name and contact details of the dog's normal veterinarian and details of any insurance relating to the dog; - e) details of the dog's relevant medical and behavioural history, including details of any treatment administered against parasites and any restrictions on exercise; - f) details of the dog's diet and relevant requirements; - g) any required consent forms; - h) a record of the date or dates of the dog's most recent vaccination, worming and flea treatments; - i) details of any medical treatment the dog is receiving. - 2) When outside the premises, each dog must wear an identity tag which includes the licence holder's name and contact details.